-Kusa bel laban, kousa in yogurt or stuffed zucchini in yogurt sauce, is a delicious classic Lebanese recipe that I consider a variation to the traditional Mahshi, but oh so good.
-I’ve always had mahshi cooked the traditional way, cooked in tomato sauce.
-This was my first time having it swimming in a poodle of delicious yogurt sauce.
+Kusa bel laban, or stuffed zucchini in yogurt sauce, is a delicious classic Lebanese recipe that I consider a variation to the traditional Mahshi, but oh so good.
+I've always had mahshi cooked in tomato sauce.
+This was my first time having it swimming in a poodle of delicious garlicky yogurt sauce.

-In Egypt -and I believe all Middle Eastern countries now- you can find zucchini cored and cleaned wrapped neatly in packages and ready to be stuffed, aren’t women pampered there :).
+In Egypt -and I believe all Middle Eastern countries, you can find zucchini cored and cleaned wrapped neatly in packages and ready to be stuffed, aren't women pampered there?!!.
 Anyways, it is not that hard to core zucchini but it will definitely make life easier if these packages were available here.

-So let’s see how to make this delicious, saucy zucchini.
+So let's see how to make this with step by step pictures.

 Serve warm with your favorite meat or for a meatless or vegetarian version you can omit the ground meat and use mushrooms instead.I do not usually add ground meat to Mahshi, but I've learned that authentically in Lebanon they do that, so I followed their tracks.